NewFinanceInitiative/Website/README.md

 # Website
-The New Finance Initiative website
+The New Finance Initiative website.